 We found the best way to get around Paris, Berlin, Copenhagen and Warsaw was by bike.
 The bicycle infrastructure in each of these cities varied a lot but one thing was for sure, cycling is part of life and is a quick and fun way of exploring.
 Our favourite hiring scheme was ‘Vélib’ in Paris.
 You pay a small fee to access the system (1,70€ at the time of writing) and can use a bike for 30 minutes for free.

 We hired bikes in Paris, Berlin, Copenhagen, and Warsaw.
 The Vélib’ system in Paris was without a doubt the most comprehensive and value-for-money.

 9. Use public transport

 Most European cities have robust networks of public transport.
 Intercity and intercountry high-speed trains, underground metro rail, light-rail, buses – I was quite taken by Düsseldorf, Germany.
 For a city smaller than Adelaide it had trams galore, an underground rail system and linked neatly with the rest of Europe with high-speed rail.

-Best bit – public transport across Europe is relatively cheap and will take you where you want to go.
+The best bit was that public transport across Europe is relatively cheap and will take you where you want to go.